Evaluating Our Work

 Not only that, dialogue participants feel more respected and understood even in the midst of deep disagreement.
 They move beyond stereotypes, assumptions, and implicit biases.
 When that happens, people feel a greater sense of belonging and begin to trust that other people—even those of different opinions, backgrounds, or ideologies—are committed to helping their community thrive.

 To achieve this shift, EP trains local stakeholders to foster healthier conversations about the issues that drive polarization and conflict or silence and deadlock.
-We co-design systems that support these conversations and co-develop plans to address local challenges.
+We conduct research to co-design systems that support these conversations and co-develop plans to address local challenges.

-In our evaluation program, we look at impact over time.
-The first set of interviews take place three months after the project ends and occur at intervals for as long as two years.
-We measure the impact of our work in four categories (or domains):
+In our research and evaluation program, we look at impact over time.
+The research is conducted first through a set of interviews that take place three months after the project ends and occur at intervals for as long as two years.
+We conduct research and measure the impact of our work in four categories (or domains):

 - Understanding Others and Being Understood